 - Dry Needling

 Bluff Road Physiotherapy provides an intimate, supervised environment incorporating floor, reformer and trapeze table exercises.
-Our Pre and Post Natal Pilates Program includes –
+Our Pre and Post Natal Exercise Program includes –

 During your initial consultations, Qianer will design a program specifically around your injury history, current physical circumstances, and goals to ensure you receive the highest, personalised care.
 The goals of these sessions are to build confidence, technique, and strength, ensuring you are ready to progress into our group classes.